 I first learned about the Kinetic Family Drawing Technique from a school psychologist who uses this valuable art therapy tool in educational testing.

-Later, I applied the Kinetic Family Drawing to the doll house in play therapy and then to Shelter House Therapy Art Therapy Technique (See Link Below).
+Later, I applied the Kinetic Family Drawing to the doll house in play therapy and then to Shelter House Therapy and with the Beyond Art Therapy Technique (See Link Below).

 The Kinetic Family Drawing Test was developed by Burns & Kaufman.
 You can use a modified version of this test with your clients and students.
 It is a very helpful technique for a certified, or licensed, professional to keep in their counseling tool box.

-Basically, the Kinetic Family Drawing Technique will help you reveal answers of the following:
+Basically, the Kinetic Family Art Therapy Drawing Technique will help you reveal answers of the following: